apexpl/apex_v1/docs/docker.md

 That's it!
 Apex should now be installed, and you can view the administration panel at http://127.0.0.1/admin/.
 You will most likely want to install some additional packages, such as for example with:

-`apex install webapp users transaction support devkit`
+`apex install webapp cms maintenance multi_admins users transaction support devkit`

 You may also list all packages available to you with `apex list_packages`, and search all packages with `apex search TERM`.